computer-vision/cvpr2017/README.md

         1.0000    0.8602    0.9050

 In this result, n_i and d_i (i = 1,2,3) denote the mirror normals and distances respectively.
-Figure 1 visualizes the mirror parameters.
+Figure 1 visualizes estimated mirror parameters and 3D positions of a single reference point and its reflections.
 The each colored line with a legend 'Mirror i' represents a perpendicular line to each mirror, as d_i n_i.

 Note:We tested our codes with Matlab R2016a.

-## How to use the code with your own configuration)
+## How to use the code with your own configuration

 ## Citation
 Please cite the paper in your publications if it helps your research: